 - 1.10 This SPD covers the administrative area of Mansfield District Council.
 The services for which the district council may seek planning obligations are:

 - Affordable housing;

 - Biodiversity net gain;

-- Green infrastructure, including on-site and off-site community open space, playing pitches and allotments; and
+- Green / blue infrastructure, including on-site and off-site community open space, playing pitches and allotments; and

 - Public realm / public art.

-- 1.11 In addition, the Nottingham and Nottinghamshire Clinical Commissioning Group (N&N CCG) may seek contributions toward health infrastructure.
+- 1.11 In addition, the NHS Nottingham and Nottinghamshire Integrated Care Board (formerly Nottingham and Nottinghamshire Clinical Commissioning Group) may seek contributions toward primary health care infrastructure.
 Details about the approach to seeking such provision is included in section 8 of this SPD.

-- 1.12 Nottinghamshire county council may seek planning obligations for:
+- 1.12 Nottinghamshire County Council may seek planning obligations for:

 - Education

-- Green Spaces;
+- NCC Green Spaces;

-- Libraries;
+- Libraries:

-- Transport;
+- Transport; and

-- Waste Management; and
+- Waste Management;

-- Minerals and Waste Development

-- 1.13 Further information about all these requirements can be found in sections 4 -
+- 1.13 Further information about all these requirements can be found in sections 4 -10.

-10.

-- 1.14 This SPD should be read alongside the Mansfield District Affordable Housing SPD and other SPDs that may be produced by the district council along with Nottinghamshire county council's Planning Obligations Strategy
+- 1.14 This SPD should be read alongside the Mansfield District Affordable Housing SPD and other SPDs that may be produced by the district council along with Nottinghamshire County Council's Developer Contributions Strategy5